Meer Ali

 model.
 He was seen playing lead in Main Bhi Ardhangini and was portraying Devraj Indra in Vighnaharta Ganesha for which he was nominated in the category (Best actor in a Negative role).
-He also played lead in shows like SuperCops Vs Super Villains, Miley Jab Hum Tum, Dahleez, and was also seen in several shows such as Shubh Arambh, Alif Laila 2, Kahath Hanuman, and in some mega stories of P.I Private Investigator, Savdhaan India, Aahat (season 6) and CID.

-He is currently portraying Chandra dev in the Shiv Shakti – Tap Tyaag Tandav.
+He also played lead in shows like SuperCops Vs Super Villains, Miley Jab Hum Tum, Dahleez, and was also seen in several shows such as Shubharambh, Alif Laila 2, Kahath Hanuman, and in some mega stories of Private Investigator, Savdhaan India, Aahat (season 6) and CID.
+He also portrayed Chandra dev in the Shiv Shakti – Tap Tyaag Tandav.